mac-theobio/QMEE/lectures/Contrasts.notes.md

 $$ \hat{\mu}_{versicolor}  \approxeq \frac{1}{2} (\hat{\mu}_{setosa} + \hat{\mu}_{virginica})$$

 This is an example of a custom contrast.
+With:

 $$(1, -\frac{1}{2}, -\frac{1}{2})$$

-represents the contrasts coefficients
+representing the contrasts coefficients.

 ### Contrast coefficients

 We can construct our contrast coefficients with a few basic "rules" (See Crawley pg 368-369).
 For each particular contrast we want to set it up so that:

-- Treatments to be lumped together (like setosa and virginica) get the same sign ($+$ or $-$)
+- Treatments to be lumped together (like *setosa* and *virginica*) get the same sign ($+$ or $-$)
 - Groups of means to be contrasted get opposite signs
 - a contrast coefficient of $0$ is used if that factor level is to be excluded from the comparison
 - The sum of the contrasts coefficients (usually) add up to zero

 When we are examining more than one contrast from a particular model, we often would like to only have *orthogonal contrasts*, where each contrast is uncorrelated (linearly independent) of all other contrasts.
-To do so we:
+To do so we make sure:

 - The sum of the contrasts coefficients, for a particular contrast (always) add up to zero
 - The cross-product of the coefficients, for any pair of contrasts, sum to zero. (show example to explain)

-### Ok, great?
+### How does this help me get the estimates I want?

 Well a couple of issues.
 First the way I just wrote this, is annoying for anything but a toy problem like this.
 More importantly I want to be able to assess the uncertainty in this difference I computed.
 That means some fiddly algebra with the standard errors for each estimate.

 ### custom contrasts in base R.